Tim-Shibley/NPACK/README.md

                    "nhanesdata", "dplyr", "survey", "ggplot2", "gWQS",
                    "qgcomp", "bkmr", "bkmrhat", "future", "future.apply"))

 This installs the required packages for NPACK.
+It may take up to 10-15 minutes.
+If prompted to restart RStudio, click yes.

 Then navigate to open a project in the top ribbon and select nhanes-gui.Rproj